7 Free Sound Meter Apps in 2023 (Android & iOS)

 Decibel X

-Let’s start with a sound meter app that will turn your phone into a pro instrument for decibel analyzing.
+Let’s start with a sound meter app that will turn your phone into a pro instrument for decibel analysis.

 You get to record the measures and save them to your personal history for further use.
 The same goes for graphs: you get to export all the diagrams in HQ PNG or CSV.
 You can also layer the graphs on photos right away.
 Plus, you can set the app to run in the bg for longer records.